fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 SQL Alchemy ORM for Postgresql
 =======================================

 Flask-Philo uses SQLAlchemy as its Object Relational Mapper (ORM).
+For mode detail and documentation on SQL Alchemy, visit `<https://www.sqlalchemy.org/>`_

 Where is Flask-Philo's PostgreSQL ORM implementation?